If you’re looking for the best way to dye brown eggs – this is it! Read on…

 The vinegar will lighten the brown eggs to a pale cream or even a white and this allows you to dye them in a whole range of pretty Easter colours.

-FIRST STEP: Lighten the colour of your brown eggs to make them much easier to dye in pretty colours!
+STEP ONE: Lighten the colour of your brown eggs to make them much easier to dye in pretty colours!

 Hard Boiled Eggs